FiFSCH/BYT_CLD_Structure/README.md

   cd BYT_CLD_Structure
   git checkout -b NameOfLocalBranch
 ```
-In downloaded files should be a folder BYT_CLD_Structure.
+In downloaded files there should be a folder BYT_CLD_Structure.
 This folder should contain files:
 `.idea, src and BYT_CLD_Structure.iml`.
 Open **THIS** folder in IntelliJ.
 Otherwise you might have problems with paths.

 ## Contribution :family: